Liberal welfare reforms: Education

+The Irish Universities Act 1908 gave to Roman Catholics new higher education facilities which they had lacked for centuries.

 Children

 In 1906 children were provided with free school meals.
 However, many local councils ignored this system, as it was not compulsory for them to provide the free meals and the cost to the council was far greater than was subsidised for.
 The provision of free school meals was made compulsory in 1914, in which year fourteen million meals per school day were served (compared with nine million per school day in 1910), most of which were free.
 In 1912, half of all councils in Britain were offering the scheme.
 Recruitment for the Second Boer War demonstrated the undernourishment and illness among the working classes, and there were fears over future generations being unable to maintain military control of Britain's empire.
 Also, following an unfavourable report by the Board of Education's inspectors on infant education in 1906, school provision for children under five was restricted (previously, the normal age for the entry of working-class children into full-time education had been three).
 The Notification of Births Act 1907 sought to quantify and analyse the causes of (and ultimately further reduce) infant mortality.